ntopin/10703-Manipulation-Env/README.md

 Once you have Gym and PyBullet, you should be able to directly use the environment.

-To verify that everything is correctly set up by running `python3 KukaTest_10703.py /direct/path/to/items/directory`.
+To verify that everything is correctly set up, run `python3 KukaTest_10703.py /direct/path/to/items/directory`.
 You should be able to see a visualizer of the KUKA arm and be able to control the arm using the debug sliders.
 The test program will run episodes until you terminate it.

 ## Using the OpenAI Gym Interface